krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 - **Stack frame space**: Used to save the context data of the called function.
 The system creates a stack frame at the top of the stack each time a function is called, and the stack frame space is released after the function returns.
 - **Instruction space**: Used to store compiled program instructions, which are usually negligible in actual statistics.

-When analyzing the space complexity of a program, **we typically count the Temporary Data, Stack Frame Space, and Output Data**, as shown in the Figure 2-15 .
+When analyzing the space complexity of a program, **we typically count the Temporary Data, Stack Frame Space, and Output Data**, as shown in Figure 2-15.

 ![Space types used in algorithms](space_complexity.assets/space_types.png){ class="animation-figure" }